HongyuGong/HongyuGong.github.io/_pages/about.md

 * Our paper "IlliniMet: Illinois System for Metaphor Detection with Contextual and Linguistic Information" got accepted by ACL 2020 Workshop on Figurative Language Processing.

-* I succsessfully defended Ph.D. in April, 2020.
+* I succsessfully defended my Ph.D. in April, 2020.

 * Our long paper "Recurrent Chunking Mechanisms for Long-Text Machine Reading Comprehension" got accepted by ACL 2020.